-To understand the biodiversity, researchers are mapping the seafloor in detail and collecting information about the water above it.
-They are also surveying marine life in the area using a range of techniques including towed video and baited remote underwater video systems.
-This data is being gathered from our ship, the RV Solander.
+To understand the biodiversity, researchers mapped the seafloor in detail and collected information about the water above it.
+They also surveyed marine life in the area using a range of techniques including towed video and baited remote underwater video systems.
+This data was being gathered from our ship, the RV Solander.

-Researchers will use this information to describe the ecosystems, assess their regional importance and develop mathematical models that will help them accurately predict the location of important habitats along the length of the AC KEF.
+Researchers used this information to describe the ecosystems, assess their regional importance and develop mathematical models that will help to accurately predict the location of important habitats along the length of the AC KEF.

 Understanding pearl oysters on the North West Shelf

-Our researchers are using similar methods to understand the distribution of pearl oysters on the North West Shelf.
+Our researchers used similar methods to understand the distribution of pearl oysters on the North West Shelf.
 Pearl oysters are a valuable industry in Western Australia.
 A better understanding of their preferred habitat will help the management of the fishery.

-We are also using modern genetic techniques to understand how deep-water oysters are connected to those that live in shallow, fished areas.
+We also used modern genetic techniques to understand how deep-water oysters are connected to those that live in shallow, fished areas.